-A clip from 360 Performance Circle's new episode, Risk Management: Using Failure Mode and Effects Analysis (FMEA) to Manage Risks and Mistake-Proof
+A preview for 360 Performance Circle's new episode: Risk Management-Using Failure Mode and Effects Analysis (FMEA) to Manage Risks and Mistake-Proof

 For the full story, check out our website here:

 To follow us on Twitter, head over to: https://twitter.com/360PCircle

 Go beyond just initiating preventive actions to mitigating risks

 Confront the future of lean and quality with confidence.
 Address risk with practical tools.
 Engage risk at strategic, project, process, and product levels.
 Create intelligent contingency plans.